How to start a snack business: from idea to first sale

 You can start in a home kitchen if you meet your state's cottage food laws.
 If you plan to scale or sell wholesale, you will need a commercial kitchen.
 Look for shared-use kitchens that rent space by the hour, which keeps initial costs low.

 These facilities are typically in areas zoned for commercial use, like C-1 or C-2.
-A small production setup can fit within 200-500 square feet.
-When you find a spot, you might want to negotiate a short-term lease of 6-12 months to maintain flexibility.
+A small production setup can fit within 200 to 500 square feet.
+When you find a spot, negotiate a short-term lease of 6 to 12 months to maintain flexibility.

 Purchase your equipment